Nikola Zhekov: Balkan Wars

 In 1913-1914 Zhekov was also part of a Bulgarian diplomatic mission to Istanbul, which was involved in negotiating a military convention between Bulgaria and the Ottoman Empire.
 After that he served as Deputy Chief of Staff of the Bulgarian Army and commander of the 8th "Tundzha" division.
 In August 1915 he was promoted to major general and appointed Minister of War.

 World War I

-After his experience of the Balkan Wars Tsar Ferdinand refused to take command of the Bulgarian Army as Commander-in-Chief and personally favored Nikola Zhekov for the post, which he assumed on 24 September 1915.
+He became Commander-in-Chief of the Bulgarian Army on 24 September 1915.
 Zhekov was a proponent for the military intervention of Bulgaria in the war on the side of the Central Powers and led the Bulgarian Army until the end of the war.